maabed/karak-dashboard-docs/source/index.html.md

 ### Users Table Style

-You juat need to add <code>.users-table</code> class to the table tag to git this style.
+You juat need to add <code>.users-table</code> class to the table tag to get this style.

 <img src="images/users_table.png"/>